dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #         SCA         HDCA         HDCF        HighS         StGA           GA        GA__1
 # 0.141419406  0.141419406  0.141086612  0.140628788  0.140348953  0.140170882  0.140170882
 ```
 These are factors like Shots Against, Saves, Faced Shot Attempts, Minutes, GP, and all the variations on those like even strength shots against.
-Basically there is less variation among goalies in these statisitics than the number of variables might suggest at first glance.
+Basically there is less variation among goalies in these statistics than the number of variables might suggest at first glance.
 This implies our intuition of what separates these goalies at finer distinctions may be found in higher principal components.
-That also suggests exploring heirarchical clustering, which we will do later.
+That also suggests exploring hierarchical clustering, which we will do later.

 We can get to 85% variation explained reducing these 90 variables to 10 principal components so we'll use 10.